 XWELL, Inc. Granted 180-Day Extension by NASDAQ to Regain Compliance with Minimum Bid Price Rule

-NEW YORK, April 27, 2023 (GLOBE NEWSWIRE) -- XWELL, Inc. XWEL, an authority in health and wellness solutions for people on the go, today announced that it has received a notification letter from the Listing Qualifications Department of the Nasdaq Stock Market LLC ("Nasdaq") that the Company has been granted an additional 180-days to regain compliance with Nasdaq's minimum Bid Price Requirement.
-The Notice has no immediate effect on the listing or trading of the Company's common stock, which continues to trade on the Nasdaq Capital Market under the symbol "XWEL".
+/EIN News/ -- NEW YORK, April 27, 2023 (GLOBE NEWSWIRE) -- XWELL, Inc. (Nasdaq: XWEL), an authority in health and wellness solutions for people on the go, today announced that it has received a notification letter from the Listing Qualifications Department of the Nasdaq Stock Market LLC (“Nasdaq”) that the Company has been granted an additional 180-days to regain compliance with Nasdaq's minimum Bid Price Requirement.
+The Notice has no immediate effect on the listing or trading of the Company’s common stock, which continues to trade on the Nasdaq Capital Market under the symbol “XWEL”.

 The Nasdaq determination was based on the Company meeting the continued listing requirement for market value of publicly held shares and all other applicable requirements for initial listing on the Nasdaq Capital Market with the exception of the Bid Price Requirement, and the Company's written notice of its intention to cure the deficiency during the second compliance period by effecting a reverse stock split, if necessary.